openworm/openworm_docs/projects.rst

 More detailed information is available on the :ref:`Geppetto project page <geppetto-project>`.

-*Data Collection and Representation*
+**Data Collection and Representation**

+A lot of data about *c. elegans* is integrated into the model.
+In this project, we work on what forms we should these data in to best leverage them for building the mode.

 More detailed information is available on the :ref:`Data representation project page <data-rep>`.

-*Model Validation & Optimization engine*
+**Model Validation & Optimization engine**

 The Optimization Engine uses optimization techniques like genetic algorithms to help fill gaps in our knowledge of the electrophysiology of *C. elegans* muscle cells and neurons.
 Check out the code on the